 Coconut Lime Chicken Curry Soup

-- 3 cups homemade chicken stock (how to make it)
+- 3 cups chicken stock (how to make it)

 - 3 cups coconut milk (how to make coconut milk from coconut cream concentrate)

-- 4-6 teaspoons seeded and minced jalapeno, depending on how spicy you prefer your soup to be
+- 4-6 tsp jalapeno (seeded and minced - amount depends on how spicy you prefer)

 - Add chicken broth, coconut milk, coconut butter, salt, curry powder, ginger, minced jalapeno and peas to a medium pot.
 Bring to a boil, then reduce heat and simmer for 5 minutes.
 Add in chicken, lime juice and lime zest, then ladle into bowls.
 Top with cilantro and onion, then serve.